Martin-nitram1/alx-higher_level_programming/README.md

-This repository is created for the learning of higher level programming languages in ALX
+This is for the learning of python data structures